Rate this page:

 This page covers the basics of developing for Confluence Cloud:

-We recommend using Atlassian Connect to build apps, but you can also integrate in other ways.
-For example, you can develop apps without Connect, or call the REST APIs via scripts or other API clients.
+We recommend using Forge or Connect to build apps.
+You can also integrate with Confluence Cloud by building OAuth 2.0 (3LO) apps or calling the REST APIs via scripts or other API clients.

-For security in external apps, you can use OAuth 2.0 (3LO) or OAuth 1.0 (basic auth) to pass information between your app and Confluence, depending on your security needs.
-See Security overview for more.
+Apps built without Forge or Connect can still access data and create content through the Jira APIs.
+These apps can use OAuth 2.0 (3LO) or OAuth 1.0 (basic auth) to pass information between your app and Confluence, depending on your security needs.
+See the Security section below for more details.